ilbers/isar/doc/user_manual.md

 it may have been emptied later on (factory reset).

-Source container images may either be fetched as binaries from a registry, see above, or built via isar as well.
+Source container images may either be fetched as binaries from a registry, see above, or built via Isar as well.

 ### Example